Anti-Chinese sentiment: Anti-China sentiment

+Positive views of China

 Respondents in the Balkans have held generally positive views of China, according to 2020 polling.
 An International Republican Institute survey from February to March found that only in Kosovo (75%) did most respondents express an unfavourable opinion of the country, while majorities in Serbia (85%), Montenegro (68%), North Macedonia (56%), and Bosnia (52%) expressed favourable views.
-A GLOBSEC poll on October found that the highest percentage of those who saw China as a threat were in Czechia (51%), Poland (34%), and Hungary (24%), while it was seen as least threatening in Balkan countries such as Bulgaria (3%), Serbia (13%), and North Macedonia (14%).
+A GLOBSEC poll on October found that the highest percentage of those who saw China as a threat were in the Czech Republic (51%), Poland (34%), and Hungary (24%), while it was seen as least threatening in Balkan countries such as Bulgaria (3%), Serbia (13%), and North Macedonia (14%).
 Reasons for threat perception were generally linked to the country's economic influence.

 According to Arab Barometer polls, views of China in the Arab world have been relatively positive, with data from March to April 2021 showing that most respondents in Algeria (65%), Morocco (62%), Libya (60%), Tunisia (59%), and Iraq (56%) held favourable views of the country while views were less favourable in Lebanon (38%) and Jordan (34%).

 History

+Looting and sacking of national treasures

-While historical records document the existence of anti-Chinese sentiment throughout China's imperial wars, modern sinophobia first emerged in the 19th century.
+Historical records document the existence of anti-Chinese sentiment throughout the history of China's imperial wars.

-Lord Palmerston, who was responsible for sparking the First Opium War (1839-1842) with Qing China, considered Chinese culture "uncivilized", and his negative views on China played a significant role in his decision to issue a declaration of war.
-This disdain became increasingly common throughout the Second Opium War (1856-1860), when repeated attacks against foreign traders in China inflamed anti-Chinese sentiment abroad.
+Lord Palmerston was responsible for sparking the First Opium War (1839–1842) with Qing China.
+He considered Chinese culture "uncivilized", and his negative views on China played a significant role in his decision to issue a declaration of war.
+This disdain became increasingly common throughout the Second Opium War (1856–1860), when repeated attacks against foreign traders in China inflamed anti-Chinese sentiment abroad.
 Following the defeat of China in the Second Opium War, Lord Elgin, upon his arrival in Peking in 1860, ordered the sacking and burning of China's imperial Summer Palace in vengeance.

+Chinese Exclusion Act 1882

-In the United States, the Chinese Exclusion Act of 1882 was passed in response to growing sinophobia and anti-Chinese violence.
-It prohibited all immigration of Chinese laborers and turned those already in the country into second-class citizens.
-Meanwhile, during the mid-19th century in Peru, Chinese were used as slave laborers and they were not allowed to hold any positions in Peruvian society.
+In the United States, the Chinese Exclusion Act of 1882 was passed in response to growing Sinophobia.
+It prohibited all immigration of Chinese laborers and turned those already in the country into second-class persons.
+The 1882 Act was the first U.S. immigration law to target a specific ethnicity or nationality.
+Meanwhile, during the mid-19th century in Peru, Chinese were used as slave labor and they were not allowed to hold any important positions in Peruvian society.

-Anti-Chinese sentiment was also prevalent in East Asia, most notably in the rising Empire of Japan.
-The so-called Nagasaki incident of 1886 caused by sailors of the Imperial Chinese Navy in the eponymous Japanese port and the Qing dynasty's refusal to apologize for the violence further fueled anti-Chinese sentiment in Japan.